The Queenan Law Firm

 - Tailgating, or following other vehicles too closely.
 A driver who tailgates can strike a motorcycle directly, or cause a chain reaction accident by propelling another vehicle into a motorcycle ahead.

-Were You or a Family Member Injured While Motorcycling in Arlington or Fort Worth?
+Were You or a Family Member Injured While Motorcycling in Dallas?

 Types of motorcycle injuries our legal team handles include, but are not limited to, the following: